SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/authoring/working_with_teams.md

 ### Have your stakeholders take detailed notes or record their feedback

-In some instances, it may be useful to have the stakeholder record themselves using the tool.
+In some instances, it may be useful to have the stakeholder record themselves using the tool to capture errors.
 Make sure that the screen ID is visible in the recording.

 A recording may capture irrelevant feedback.
 If the stakeholder has capacity, it's more useful for them to write down their feedback.

+You should also be ready to use the [ALDashboard's View Answers](https://github.com/SuffolkLITLab/docassemble-ALDashboard) feature to inspect the stakeholder's interview session and so you can reproduce the inputs that they made to lead to the unexpected or undesired output.

 ### Help the stakeholder communicate using marked up documents